The-Triple-Zero/teaching-lab-docs/ssh/Port Forwards.md

 ```

 From here, you should have all traffic going over the tunnel, and can keep you traffic safe from those pesky snoopers at the train station.

+## Scenario 2

+You have a local network of virtual machines which must route all  traffic to a remote site